thib-s/orthogonium/README.md

 ## SLL:

 SLL is a method that allows to construct small residual blocks with ReLU activations.
-We kept most to the original implementation, and added `SDPBasedLipschitzAOCConv` that construct a down-sampling residual block by fusing SLL with
+We kept most to the original implementation, and added `SLLxAOCLipschitzResBlock` that construct a down-sampling residual block by fusing SLL with
 $AOC.

 ## more layers are coming soon !